-To the President and CEO of Konica Minolta, Inc.
+To the President and CEO, Representative Executive Officer of Konica Minolta, Inc.

-We were engaged by Konica Minolta, Inc. (the "Company") to undertake a limited assurance engagement of the environmental and social performance indicators marked with \star for the period from April 1, 2019 to March 31, 2020 (except for the 'Percentage of Employees with Disabilities', which is as of June 1, 2020) included in its Sustainability Report 2020 (Website information as of December 2020) (the "Report").
+We were engaged by Konica Minolta, Inc. (the "Company") to undertake a limited assurance engagement of the environmental and social performance indicators marked with \blacklozenge or \bigstar (the "Indicators") for the period from April 1, 2020 to March 31, 2021 (except for the 'Percentage of Employees with Disabilities', which is as of June 1, 2021) included in its Konica Minolta, Inc. Sustainability Report 2021 (the "Report") for the fiscal year ended March 31, 2021.